WHAT WE DO

 Compost Project

-We are helping many families, small villages in the Dong Son Hamlet, in Viet Nam, and others elsewhere in Viet Nam and Laos, to wean from their dependency on chemical fertilizer in their agricultural practices by providing and building composting bins for all, household and animal, waste.
+We are helping families in small villages in the Dong Son Hamlet, Vietnam, and elsewhere in Vietnam and Laos, to wean themselves off of their dependence on chemical fertilizer for agriculture.
+We provide and build composting bins for all household and animal waste.

 Restoring Native Species

-We are working with Phung Tuu Boi to reintroduce native species of trees and shrubs to the A Luoi Valley.
-Villagers receive saplings, including long-growing trees that grew in the Valley before the war, to help diversify trees in their forest plots.
+We worked with Phung Tuu Boi to reintroduce native species of trees and shrubs to the A Luoi Valley.
+Villagers received saplings, including species that grew in the Valley before the war, to help diversify tree variety in their forest plots.
+In the next phase of this project we hope to help establish a botanical garden to showcase the diverse species that were damaged or destroyed in the region by the herbicide spraying.